sloanahrens/devops-toolkit-tutorials/1-2-containerization-celery.md

 This Docker-Compose file creates the same `postgres` and `django` instances as in Part 1, and adds [redis](https://redis.io/) and [RabbitMQ](https://www.rabbitmq.com/) services as well as a second `baseimage` instance configured to run a single Celery worker.

-Now, with everything else in place, we can run it with:
+Now, with everything else in place, we can run it (from the `source` directory on the host OS) with:

 ```bash
 docker-compose -f docker/docker-compose-local-dev-django-celery.yaml up